RiccardoBianc/QueryAGT/README.md

-This command declares G1 and G2 as global types, P,P1 and Q as processes.
+Then, the next command declares Q1 as a process, M as a queue and S as session.